 How long does overtraining syndrome last?

 The truth is it depends on how big of a hole you’ve dug for yourself.
 If you’ve pushed all the way to adrenal fatigue, it could be months of backing off all workouts to help your body stabilize.

-However, most runners who take note of the symptoms above and back off, find that a few months of easy yoga, walks and yes a lot of sleep, could be enough to start easing back in to a much smarter training plan.
+However, most runners who take note of the symptoms above and back off, find that a few months of changes will get them back to training.

 What signs does your body give to tell you that you need a rest day?